 This balancing act means that a refrigerator or freezer will struggle when in a garage without heating or cooling.
-Excessive heat will force a garage refrigerator or freezer to work extra hard to keep cool.
+Excessive heat will force a garage refrigerator or freezer to work extra hard to keep cool, even models with the best refrigerator insulation.
 And wearing itself out and sending your electric bill into the stratosphere.
 Also, freezing temperatures will effectively confuse your freezer, making it think that it’s already reached the proper level of refrigeration.
 As long as the exterior temperature stays below freezing, your freezer will sit idle, letting its contents thaw out.

 Once you understand how the fridge works, you can begin to understand how it will interact within your specific garage.

 If you spend most of your time inside, in conditioned air, then you might not be giving the rough highs and lows of your local environment enough credit.
 Unless you want to spend a lot of time and money repairing your fridge, take an honest look at the climate in your region in general, and in your garage specifically.